-'''

-type nat = Z | S of nat type \alpha list = Nil | Cons of \alpha \times \alpha list
+type nat = Z | S of nat type $\alpha$ list = Nil | Cons of $\alpha \times \alpha$ list

-'''

-The two datatype definitions have a similar structure, which can be put in close correspondence if we map α list to nat, Nil to Z, and Cons to S. Moreover, the constructor Cons takes a recursive argument (of type α list) that coincides with the recursive argument of the constructor S of type nat.
-The only difference is that the constructor Cons takes an extra argument of type α .
+The two datatype definitions have a similar structure, which can be put in close correspondence if we map $\alpha$ list to nat, Nil to Z, and Cons to S. Moreover, the constructor Cons takes a recursive argument (of type $\alpha$ list) that coincides with the recursive argument of the constructor S of type nat.
+The only difference is that the constructor Cons takes an extra argument of type $\alpha$ .
 Indeed, if we take a list, erase the elements, and change the name of the constructor, we get back a natural number that represents the length of the list, as illustrated below:

-'''

-Cons(1, Cons(2, Cons(3, Nil)))

-S ( S ( S ( Z )))
+Cons(1, Cons(2, Cons(3, Nil))) S ( S ( S ( Z )))

-'''

 This analysis also admits a converse interpretation, which is perhaps more enlightening from a software evolution perspective: lists can be understood as an extension of natural numbers that is obtained by grafting some information to the S constructor.
-To emphasize this dynamic, we say that the type α list is an ornament of the type nat with an extra field of type α on the constructor S.
+To emphasize this correspondence, we say that the type $\alpha$ list is an ornament of the type nat with an extra field of type $\alpha$ on the constructor S.

-One is then naturally led to ask whether functions over natural numbers can be lifted to functions over lists (Dagand and McBride 2014).
-For instance, the addition of Peano-encoded natural numbers is strikingly similar to the append function over lists:
+One may then ask whether functions over natural numbers can be lifted to functions over lists (Dagand and McBride 2014).
+For instance, the addition of Peano-encoded natural numbers let rec add m n = match m with $\mid Z \rightarrow n$ $\mid S m' \rightarrow S (add m' n)$ is strikingly similar to the append function over lists:

-'''

-let rec add m n = match m with | Z \rightarrow n | S \text{ m'} \rightarrow S (add m' n)

-'''

-''' let rec append xs ys = match xs with
+- let rec append xs ys = match xs with

-| Nil \rightarrow ys |
+- | Nil $\rightarrow$ ys

-| Cons(x, xs') \rightarrow Cons(x, append xs' ys) '''
+- | Cons(x, xs') $\rightarrow$ Cons(x, append xs' ys)

 Intuitively, addition can be recovered from the operation on lists by changing the constructors to their counterpart on natural numbers and simultaneously erasing the head field.
+(Bernardy and Guilhem 2013).
+However, this view of erasing information is not so interesting from a software engineering perspective, as one must decide in advance on a sufficiently rich datatype from which only a limited number of simpler versions can be derived.

-However, again, from a software engineering perspective, our interest lies in, conversely, being able to lift a function operating on natural numbers to a function operating over its ornament.
+Conversely, our interest lies in being able to lift a function operating on basic types, such as natural numbers to a function operating over some of its ornament, such as lists.